-In some centres, we are also conducting a smaller study for patients participating in the main study.
+In some centres in the UK, we are also conducting a smaller study for patients participating in the main study.
 We will provide you with an additional information sheet and consent form describing an optional procedure called Endothelial Cell Collection.
-Your relative/friend can still take part in the TACTIC-E trial if you choose for them not to take part in the endothelial cell collection.
+You can still take part in the TACTIC-E trial if you choose not to take part in the endothelial cell collection.